-The mortgage process is something that is often overlooked in the real estate market.
-It's often a process that most people dread due to the amount of documents, signatures, and time it takes to complete.
+The mortgage process is often overlooked in the real estate industry.
+It's a process that most people dread due to the amount of documents, signatures, and time it takes to complete.
 The mortgage process can be turned into a smooth experience for every party involved if you have the knowledge of what the process entails.

 What exactly makes up the mortgage process?
 Here are the markers that we tell our clients when explaining the process:

 Initial Consultation: First meeting with the client.
 Getting to know them and what they want to do for their home financing journey.